 STYLE AND CONTENT

 Motions should be written as concisely as possible.
 Facts and figures are important but should be kept to a minimum.
 If quotations are included then they should be kept short.
-References to reports, White Papers, draft bills etc. should be written on the assumption the audience haven’t read them and some basic explanation is needed.
+References to reports, White Papers, draft bills etc. should be written on the assumption the audience hasn’t read them and some basic explanation is needed.

 Check that any factual points are accurate - motions that have inaccuracies are less likely to be selected.
 You should also not rely on a single source, especially if it is a newspaper article or a campaign.